Matthew-Harvey/MealMentor/README.md

 ## About

 This project is a Cooking App featuring food and chatgpt apis to gather recipes, generate instructions/ingredients and save to a user library; try it out using a feature full demo version with one click.

-Built in one month as part of a hackathon from March -> April 2023.
+Built in one month as part of a hackathon from March to April 2023.

-Technology used:
+## Demo

+This project is deployed directly onto Vercel.
+View here: [mymealmentor.vercel.app](https://mymealmentor.vercel.app/)

+## Technologies

 - TailwindCSS
 - Typescript